EconomyLens.com

 Related

 “The sun is too hot,” Akanni told AFP, wedged between two equally sweaty passengers.
 High temperatures are nothing new in the west African nation, perched just above the equator.
-But according to the Nigerian Meteorological Agency (NiMet), things are getting worse: it warned in a 2025 report that in the decade from 2016-2025, nine out of the 10 years were “among the 12 warmest on record.”
+But according to the Nigerian Meteorological Agency (NiMet), things are getting worse: it warned in a 2025 report that in the decade from 2016-2025, nine out of the 10 years were “among the 12 warmest on record”.
 Last week, UK-based Korean DJ JinseoulMusic, who is currently touring Nigeria, shared her struggles in a post on Instagram to her more than 430,000 followers.
 “Surviving Nigerian heat with no light,” she wrote, using the colloquial term for electricity.
 “Heat woke me up in the middle of the night.”

 Analysts blame the rising temperatures in Lagos on climate change, its coastal location, dense population, limited greenery, and heavy traffic.
 The constant use of generators compounds the issue, as the petrol-guzzling machines release heat and greenhouse gases.
-Public transport, meanwhile, is shambolic, with most commercial vehicles dilapidated and lacking working air conditioning.
+Public transport meanwhile is shambolic, with most commercial vehicles dilapidated and lacking working air conditioning.
 Temperatures peaked in Lagos at 35C at the end of March, according to NiMet.
-They reached 38C in the capital Abuja, while Sokoto in the northwest hit 44C, with NiMet describing the conditions as “unhealthy.”
+They reached 38C in the capital Abuja, while Sokoto in the northwest hit 44C, with NiMet describing the conditions as “unhealthy”.

-Like elsewhere in the country, gasoline prices have nearly doubled in the capital, from around 850 naira per liter to more than 1,300 — a record high in a country where petrol sold for around 195 naira at the start of 2023.
+Like elsewhere in the country, gasoline prices have nearly doubled in the capital, from around 850 naira per litre to more than 1,300 — a record high in a country where petrol sold for around 195 naira at the start of 2023.
 Many drivers, like Chinonso, keep their car air conditioning off to conserve fuel — and “plead” for a tip from customers in return for switching it on.
 “If you explain to them, some of them are very understanding and kind,” he said.

 Despite humid air thick with dust and vehicle fumes, and engines idling as vehicles waited for passengers on a recent Wednesday, thousands of Lagos traders continued to display their goods under direct sunlight, despite warnings against prolonged exposure.
 Hawkers balancing basins of iced fizzy drinks moved through traffic, offering quick relief to commuters.
 With the cost of living on the rise following years of high inflation, many traders exposed to the sun and polluted air are more concerned about putting food on the table than air quality.
 “The weather is not good,” Aminat Jimoh told AFP as he fried tofu by a cluttered roadside.
 “But we have to endure because we cannot eat if we don’t come here.”

 The heatwave could also worsen Nigeria’s malaria burden.
 According to the World Health Organization, climate change — through increased rainfall, temperatures, and humidity — can in some cases accelerate malaria transmission by enabling mosquitoes to breed faster.
 Nigeria recorded about a quarter of the world’s malaria cases and 30 percent of global deaths in 2024, according to the WHO.
+The approaching rainy season offers some relief as storms tamp down temperatures.
+But it will also bring its own challenges, such as flooding.
+“I know that rain has its own problem but I can’t wait for this heat to go,” Akanni said.

 © 2024 AFP